yu-lab-vt/AQuA/README.md

 # Updates

+**9/28/2023:**

+This update modifies feature names in the output Excel to eliminate the misunderstanding.

 **7/10/2023:**

 This update solves one issue not detected before.
 In some special cases, two connected distinct signals that have a obviously different rising time difference may be considered as one (super) event.
 This update is to solve it.